nacholozano/php-cloud-service-project/README.md

 - [x] Delete folders and files
 - [x] Rename folders and files
 - [x] Download files
-- [X] Add an image to a PDF file and send to your email account
+- [X] Add an image to a PDF file and send to your email account (it takes a long time)